Given to the Rising

-Given to the Rising is the ninth studio album by American band post-metal band Neurosis, released on June 5, 2007.
+Given to the Rising is the ninth studio album by American post-metal band Neurosis, released on June 5, 2007.
 The album is available in a standard jewel case, a limited-edition digipak, and a limited-edition double LP, all with the same track list.
 Decibel Magazine listed Given to the Rising as the 76th-best metal album of the decade.
 A DVD documentary is also available from Neurot Records.
 The artwork for the album, designed by Josh Graham, is a mixture of photos from Heroes Square in Budapest and drawings inspired by the place.
 Coincidentally, singer/guitarist Steve Von Till and Josh Graham had separately thought of the idea of using Heroes Square as the artwork for the album.

 Musical style

 The album has been described by music critics as a more aggressive, heavier album than their recent previous output, showcasing a "more direct and hard-hitting approach", resulting in "their heaviest record since 99's 'Times Of Grace'".